-When we are preparing a candidate for interview, we advise them to be themselves.
+When we prepare a candidate for interview, we advise him to be himself.

-An example might be that the interviewer asks the question: “Do you have experience with buy-out?”
-Candidates will often respond with, “Not really”, or “I have not been responsible for buying out a complete project.”
+An example of this may be illustrative.
+If the interviewer were to ask: “Do you have experience with buy-outs?”, candidates will often respond with, “Not really”, or “I have not been responsible for buying out a complete project.”

-You should instead answer with what experience you do have.
-Example: “While building the Latitude project, we did not have the miscellaneous metal portion of the project bought out and I was responsible for the buyout from the field.”
-Stating what you have done demonstrates your understanding of the process, and gives the employer the ability to check that box with at least knowledge of the process, instead of not checking the box because they think you need full training on the buy-out process.
-The interview can then continue conversationally to confirm other experience, as they are no longer concerned about your understanding the buy-out process, which may be an important part of the job you are interviewing for.
+Rather than answering in this manner, it would be better to speak of experience you do have.
+For instance: “While building the Latitude project, we did not have the miscellaneous metal portion of the project bought out, and so I was responsible for the buyout from the field.”
+Stating what you have done demonstrates your understanding of the process, and demonstrates to the employer that you will not require full training on the buy-out process.
+The interview can then proceed organically to discuss your other experiences, as they would no longer be concerned about your understanding the buy-out process.

 The Author of the book Presence, Amy Cuddy, is a Harvard Professor and Research specialist on human behavior.
 She states “When people lie, they are juggling multiple narratives: what they know to be true, what they want to be true, what they are presenting as true, and all the emotions that go along with each — fear, anger, guilt, hope.”

-If you want to know more about authentic self, or how to read people’s body language better and learn to recognize your own behaviors, I highly recommend the book along with Amy Cuddy’s TED Talks.
+If you want to know more about authentic self, or about how to read people’s body language and recognizer your own behaviors better, I highly recommend the book, as well as Amy Cuddy’s TED Talks.